intuition-dev/intuDocs/meta-slides/10_pillars.md

 screen recordings.

-## Pillar 6: UI Design is a form of authority; and be and User-Focused
+## Pillar 6: UI Design is a form of authority; be User-Focused
-### 6a. fake design is fake
+### 6a. fake designer is fake
+SURVIVAL

+When a person byes a car - they decide by looking at it: then they justify their decision.
+That is just how a primate's brain works.

 Maybe one's org develops at a slow; or fast pace.
-However, without art directors and designers, the web app, also known as digital interactive, would look bad in the market.
+However, without art directors and designers, the web app would look bad in the market.
 The ratio of designers to developers on a team is changing.
 Perhaps a team has 1 designer for 4-5 developers today, yet in the future, a team may have 2-3 designers per developer;